 - When you remove the folder from My files, it will still be accessible from your Shared list.

-How to add and sync shared OneDrive folders to computer
+How to sync shared OneDrive folder to computer

 To sync a shared OneDrive folder to your computer, use this amazingly simple trick that very few people know about: